donaldlab/OSPREY3/optimizing.md

 A* memory in local storage and recall it when needed, since strict sorting is no longer required.

+### Not all pairwise energies are equal

+As the size of the design grows, the effect of mutations at one residue on other residues can become negligible due to the presence of solvent, the quadratic reduction (1/r^2) of electrostatic effects, and the presence of other residues between a particular residue pair.
+When this reduction of effect can be captured, pairwise energy terms can be omitted from the energy function, and the resulting sparse energy function induces optimal substructure.
+This means that two conformations with different rotamers may have the same energy, because the differing rotamers do not interact, and thus dynamic programming strategies are possible.
+In fact, the lowest-energy conformation can be found in time exponential only in the hardest subproblem, and conformations can be enumerated in logn time!

+When moving from computing conformations to computing Boltzmann-weighted partition functions, however, the optimal substructure may be less common.
+Namely, although conformational energies are additive, partition functions become multiplicative due to the boltzmann weighting of each conformation's energy.
+As an example, residues r1, r2, and r3 may have rotamers such that the energy of any pair can be very low, but the pairwise energies rely on different rotamers, and the energy of all possible combinations of rotamers at the three residues is much higher.
+Finding a way to efficiently determine if a design could be divided into smaller designs and reassembled would be very valuable graph theoretical insight!

 ### Overview of Task 2: Evaluate the conformation